techyanimal/city-tour/README.md

 ```

 2. **Open in Unity:**
- - Ensure you have Unity Hub and Unity installed.
+ - Ensure you have Unity Hub and Unity (Unity 2022.3 or higher) installed.

 3. **Open the project in Unity by selecting the cloned folder.**